Anna Held: Early years

 Her vivacious and animated personality proved popular and her career as a stage performer gained momentum as she became known for her risqué songs, flirtatious nature and willingness to show her legs on stage.
 In 1894, she married the much-older Uruguayan playboy Maximo Carrera, with whom she had a daughter, Lianne (1895–1988), who was also an actress and producer, sometimes billed as Anna Held Jr.

 Touring through Europe, Held was appearing in London in 1896, when she met Florenz Ziegfeld, who asked her to return to New York City with him.
 He set about creating a wave of public interest in her, feeding stories to the American press, such as her having had ribs surgically removed.
 By the time Held and Ziegfeld arrived in New York, she was already the subject of intense public speculation.
 When she finally performed in a revival of A Parlor Match, the critics were dismissive, but the public approved.

+Photo of Anna Held as seen in the Black and White Budget, 15 December 1900.